Age-Related Macular Degeneration (AMD)

 - Photodynamic therapy (PDT) involves the injection of the FDA-approved drug, VisudyneTM) into the bloodstream, followed by a brief laser treatment.
 The laser "activates" the drug, which helps destroy abnormal blood vessels in the eye that damage the macula.
 Several treatments may be necessary for it to be effective.

-- Intravitreal injections of steroids (Kenalog, Triescence) and anti-VEGF (Avastin, Lucentis) may help the abnormal blood vessels that form in the macula with wet AMD to regress to preserve vision.
+- Intravitreal injections of steroids (Kenalog, Triesence) and anti-VEGF (Avastin, Eylea) may help the abnormal blood vessels that form in the macula with wet AMD to regress to preserve vision.

 Be wary of any treatment that promises to restore vision, cure, or prevent macular degeneration.
 There are many so-called "miracle cures" advertised (often in magazines or on the Internet) that have not been adequately tested for safety or efficacy.
 These treatments may be expensive and are generally not covered by insurance.
 If you are considering trying a new or untested treatment, make sure you talk to your Eye M.D. to ensure that it is safe and won't interfere with timely and effective treatment of other eye problems.